NijTeck/NijTeck/README.md

 ## 💼 Professional Experience Highlights

-*(Company names have been omitted to maintain confidentiality as per request)*

 **Key Focus Areas: Cloud Architecture, IaC Development, DevOps, Security & Compliance, AI Solutions**

 *   Led the architectural design and technical strategy for complex Azure solutions, translating business requirements into secure, scalable, and highly available cloud infrastructure aligned with the Azure Well-Architected Framework.
 Produced detailed architectural diagrams and documentation for stakeholder communication and implementation guidance.